SUSY in Silico: numerical D-brane bound state spectroscopy

 Recently \cite{Cordova:2014oxa,Hori:2014tda,Ohta:2014ria,Kim:2015oxa} the Witten index $W_I$, twisted by a combination of global symmetries, has been computed for various quivers; and for the model of interest in this paper, $W_I=+1$ (depending on the sign of the Fayet-Iliopoulos parameter $\theta$).
 We indeed find a single bosonic ground state in the correct representation of the global symmetry, meaning our result can be thought of as the first \emph{in silico} experimental confirmation of the mathematically predicted BPS spectrum of the model.
 Moreover, using the methods described in this note we have access to more than the count of BPS states.
 This includes plots of the ground state and excited state wavefunctions, the gap with the first excited state as well as various field expectation values.
 The numerical methods we describe will hopefully make the study of the quantum nature of weakly coupled black hole bound states more tractable, and can potentially provide a useful experimental testing ground for other Witten index calculations.

 The organization of this paper is as follows: in section \ref{setup} we present the supercharges and symmetry generators of the theory.
 These fix the wavefunctions up to their dependence on radial variables.
 We also give a quick review of the stringy interpretation of this model.
 In section \ref{groundstatesec} we provide the BPS equations obeyed by the ground state wavefunction, suitably reduced via symmetries.
+We show that the (four-component) BPS wavefunction is fully determined by the solution to a single second-order partial differential equation in two variables, which we were unable to solve analytically.
 We also plot numerical solutions (BPS and non-BPS) for the full Schr\"{o}dinger problem in the singlet sector of the bosonic symmetry group.
 We study the dependence of the BPS and non-BPS wavefunctions on $\nu$.
 We conclude in section \ref{outlook}.
 We have collected formulae in appendices \ref{sphereapp} and \ref{wavefunceqs} and review the Born-Oppenheimer approximate ground state wavefunction in appendix \ref{boapp}.